Pain In Top Of Thigh

 • Swelling: or redness, if inflammation or blood clot is present

-• Numbness: or tingling with nerve-related conditions in the upper thigh that may radiate down the leg
+• Numbness: or tingling from nerve-related conditions

 • Muscle Weakness: or cramping with upper thigh muscle pain